 Migrant integration statistics - education

-In 2018, more than half of the foreign-born core working-age populations of Bulgaria, Poland, Ireland, Luxembourg and the United Kingdom had attained a tertiary level of educational attainment.
+In 2019, more than half of the foreign-born core working-age populations of Luxembourg, Romania, Bulgaria, Ireland, Poland and Estonia had attained a tertiary level of educational attainment.

-People born outside the EU recorded higher participation rates in adult learning than their native born peers in Ireland, Poland, Finland, Hungary, United Kingdom, Portugal, Belgium, Netherlands, Germany, Sweden and Cyprus in 2018.
+People born outside the EU recorded higher participation rates in adult learning than their native-born peers in Poland, Finland, Ireland, Hungary, Portugal, the Netherlands, Germany, Belgium and Czechia in 2019.

-In the United Kingdom, Ireland, Luxembourg and Denmark the share of young native-born people who were early leavers from education and training was higher than the share for foreign-born people in 2018.
+In Ireland, the share of young native-born people who were early leavers from education and training in 2019 was higher than the share for young foreign-born people.

 This article presents EU statistics for a range of education indicators, contrasting the situation of migrants with the native population; the information may be used as part of an on-going process to monitor and evaluate migrant integration policies.
 The indicators presented are based on: a set of Council conclusions from 2010 on migrant integration; a subsequent study Indicators of immigrant integration — a pilot study from 2011; and a report titled Using EU indicators of immigrant integration from 2013.
 The article analyses information from the list of Zaragoza indicators that were agreed by EU Member States in Zaragoza (Spain) in April 2010, alongside additional information derived from the 2013 report on migrant integration.
 More specifically, it presents statistical data on the following: